Ahereza01/ahereza01/README.md

  Hi there 👋

-Am Vivian, a software engineer and a product lead.
+Am Vivian, a junior developer and a product lead.
 An open minded person and always eager to learn anything new as long as it adds value to my personal and career growth.

-SKILLS;
+*SKILLS;*
 -Proficient in HTML, CSS, and Python
 -Good leadership and Communication skills
 -Frontend Development